 * How do I measure my ring size?

-You can either measure your finger, or a ring which fits you already.
-Here is a website helping you to do this accurately: click here
+The best way is to getting sized by a jeweler.
+You can still measure it yourself, either measure your finger (with a strip of paper, a string or with floss), or a ring which fits you already.
+Here is a website helping you to do this accurately: click here.

 * What is the price range of your jewellery?

 For the small series and unique pieces in brass, roughly:

 ▪ earrings: between 35 and 110 US$

 Yes, with pleasure!
 A piece of natural material you collected yourself can be integrated into a new design, or I can adapt an already existing model according to your imagination or to specific circumstances.
 All of this can be done remotely, through email exchange.
 Here more info about it (click)

 If you want to see my actual stock, just send me an e-mail and I will send you a picture of what’s available.

 If you want me to redo a piece that got sold already, know that I can do so as long as I have the basic materials available.
 However I will not redo unique pieces.
 Just ask me by mail or through the comments section here below.